 Road transport: it is likely that a detailed model will be required to project emissions from this sector, as there are many variables that will affect future emissions.
 A schematic of the determinants is shown below:

-Therefore, for this sector, it is not appropriate to adopt the simple methodology described in sub-section 5.3 above and emissions need to be broken down to a more detailed level in order to apply the appropriate emission factors and activity data.
+Therefore, for this sector, it is not appropriate to adopt the simple methodology described in sub-section 5.3 above and emissions need to be broken down to a more detailed level to apply the appropriate emission factors and activity data.

 Power generation — sulphur dioxide: when projecting emissions from the coal-fired power generation sector, plants must be stratified into FGD and non-FGD plants for each year that projections are being compiled, so that the appropriate emission reduction factor is applied for the fraction of fuel burned in FGD plants.

-Stratification is required only in cases in which emission controls or new technologies are applied to sub-sectors.
+Stratification is required only in cases in which emission controls or new technologies are applied to sub-categories.

 Simplification

 In many cases, the detail of future activity projections (e.g. employment, transport, energy use) will not be as comprehensive as underlying inventory data.
-For example, fuel types are often not broken down in as much detail (e.g. the increase/decrease in solid fuel provided in national projection data sets may be provided as a total and not broken down into coal, peat, etc.) or sectors are more highly aggregated (e.g. a projection for industry gas may not separate out all of the individual sectors within the inventory).
+For example, fuel types are often not broken down in as much detail (e.g. the increase/decrease in solid fuel consumption provided in national projection data sets may be provided as a total and not broken down into coal, peat, etc.) or sectors are more highly aggregated (e.g. a projection for industry gas may not be separated out between all of the individual sectors within the inventory).
 In other cases, indicators rather than projected changes in activity may have to be used.
 Where appropriate, these more aggregated data sets can be used to derive growth factors (GFn) that can be applied to a number of individual sectors.
 Care should be taken to ensure that the growth factor is representative of the individual sector.
 An example of where simplification might or might not apply is shown in Box 5-2.

 Box 5-2 Example of simplification

 In this example, the level of detail provided by the energy model is at an aggregated ‘industry-gas’ level.
-As there is no further breakdown to provide the detail necessary for the sectors in the historical inventory, the relevant inventory sectors will be projected using the ‘industry-gas’ growth rate.
+As there is no further breakdown to provide the detail necessary for the sectors in the historical inventory, the relevant activity data for the sector will be projected using the ‘industry-gas’ growth rate.

 Checks and controls: verification and quality assurance and control